seznam/shelter/doc/index.rst

 When you write a new application a lot of thing is the same and boring.
 You must write configuration parser, Tornado application class, runner, …, see `Hello World <https://www.tornadoweb.org/en/stable/#hello-world>`_ example.
-Shelter tries to solve this boring things.
+Shelter tries solving this boring things.
 Why the name is Shelter?
 Tornado is an element, so Shelter tries to save you against the element :-).

 Main features